defra-design/prn-design-history/app/posts/2023-06-30-manage-a-prn-iterations.md

 ---
+tags: PRN, iteration
 title: First iteration – raising, issuing and managing a PRN
 description: This post is about the first iteration of raising, issuing, and managing a PRN based on research from sprint 3.
 date: 2023-06-30

 ---